mnapoli/serverless-pdf-generator/README.md

 PDF generator built as a serverless application.

-Runs on AWS Lambda, built with Serverless and [Lift](https://github.com/getlift/lift).
+Runs on AWS Lambda, built with the Serverless Framework and [Lift](https://github.com/getlift/lift).

 ## Why?